cdrage/blog/_notes/motorcycles.md

 # Track tips

 ## Track tips for 2019!
+- Biggest tip: look ahead, do NOT target fixate, focus on where you are going and go towards it.
+- It's honestly best to brake hard, let go of the brakes and let the bike run.
+Utilize closed-throttle-turning to the max...
+- keeping checking front tire, make sure you actually HAVE chicken strips all around... chicken strips on front = good, rear = not so much
+- the smoother you are, the faster you're going to go, seriously.  be very very very smooth.

+- be comfortable on the bike, let it do the work for you, follow these tips to keep yourself in shape: https://www.reddit.com/r/Trackdays/comments/b7dctk/getting_tired_at_trackdays/
+- be super loose and relaxed! seriouslyyyy
 - upper half up, legs open (butt off to one side), outer leg gripping tank: https://www.youtube.com/watch?v=UgguClO3cT0
 - Brake HARDER!
 So look at: https://www.youtube.com/watch?v=eSajbqGjwCk I should be getting that "wriggling" feeling on EACH corner.... that's the gauge of the limits of braking.
 - be smooth as fuck.